OctopusDeploy/blog/blog/2020-11/octopus-release-2020-5/index.md

 ![Add markdown notes to automation steps](automation-step-notes.png)

 You can now annotate your DevOps automation processes with markdown notes.
-Add text-based notes, with markdown formatting support, to any deployment or runbook step and it will be displayed in the process summary.
+Add text-based notes, with markdown formatting support, to any deployment or runbook step, and the process summary will display it.

-This is a useful to help future-self or other team meber to understand complex automated processes at a glance.
+This change is useful to help your future-self, or other team members, to understand complex automated processes at a glance.

 ![Add markdown notes to automation steps](https://github.com/octopusdeploy/issues/issues/6608)